Trump 'Fixer' Michael Cohen Went To Prague During 2016 As Dossier Alleges, Cell Phone Records Reportedly Show

 A signal from Cohen’s personal cell phone was detected by foreign intelligence agencies in the late summer of 2016, as the signal “briefly” was relayed through a cell tower in Prague, according to the Wednesday McClatchy News report that cited “four people with knowledge of the matter.”

 The report also alleges that “an Eastern European intelligence agency” monitoring phone calls among Russians picked up a conversation in which the Russians, who are not identified by the McClatchy report, discussed Cohen and mentioned that he was in Prague.
-Though Cohen has since pleaded guilty to several federal charges and has cooperated with Russia investigation Special Counsel Robert Mueller, he has publicly denied that he had ever been in Prague.
+Though Cohen has since pleaded guilty to several federal charges and has cooperated with Russia investigation special counsel Robert Mueller, he has publicly denied that he had ever been in Prague.
 As recently as two weeks ago, Cohen’s lawyer and public spokesperson Lanny Davis “vigorously” denied that Cohen had ever traveled to the Czech capital, according to National Review.

 Former MI6 spy Christopher Steele, who compiled explosive dossier alleging links between the Donald Trump campaign and Russian officials, breaks silence to criticize governance of the president. https://t.co/PHqEbDYVsy pic.twitter.com/I3SC95kMsg